- A quick glance at what nibbler tool to use

 How do nibbler tools actually work?

-Manual nibblers have been around in various forms for decades, but the basic design has remained pretty much the same.
+Manual nibblers have been around in various forms for decades, but the basic design remained pretty much the same.

 Applying correct positioning and pressure.